New London restaurant vacates pier after state order

 The 50-foot shipping containers that comprised the casual eatery had been in place since the spring of 2022, a violation of state licensing and federal insurance requirements requiring the containers to be removed from the pier every fall.

-That failure of restaurant owner Frank Maratta to take down the containers at the end of each season, which ran from April 15 and Oct.
+That failure of restaurant owner Frank Maratta to take down the containers at the end of each season, which ran from April 15 to Oct.
 15, led to the state Department of Energy and Environmental Protection refusing to extend the restaurant's operating license.

 Maratta declined to comment Thursday.